A debate continues to rage. Who is the all-around best fighter from boxing legends Manny Pacquiao and Floyd Mayweather?

-The case for Manny Pacquiao to be a better fighter – in the pound for pound sense – than Floyd Mayweather, has been made by former HBO analyst Max Kellerman.
+The case for Pacquiao to be a better fighter – in the pound-for-pound sense – was made by former HBO analyst Max Kellerman.

-Now working for ESPN, Kellerman gave his explanation as Pacquiao prepares to follow Mayweather in winding down his career.
+Now working for ESPN, Kellerman explained why.
+Pacquiao has since followed Mayweather in winding down his career into exhibitions.

-Despite stating his point about Pacquiao and his amazing rise through the weight classes, Kellerman admitted Mayweather would still beat him every time.
+Despite stating his point about Pacquiao and his remarkable rise through the weight classes, Kellerman admitted Mayweather would still beat him every time.

-The pair fought in 2015, at least four years on from when fans really wanted the fight.
-But Kellerman is adamant Floyd would have been victorious whenever they met.
+The pair fought in 2015, at least four years after fans wanted the fight.
+But Kellerman believes Floyd would have been victorious whenever they met.

-His point about Pacquiao in the P4P debate is the fact the Filipino Senator managed to achieve more than Mayweather per poundage stipulation.
+His point about Pacquiao in the P4P debate is that the former Filipino Senator achieved more than Mayweather per pound stipulation.

 “You can make the argument, and I do, that he’s Pound for Pound better than Floyd Mayweather,” Kellerman said.

-“Yes, Mayweather beat him, and yes if they fought in their primes I think Floyd Mayweather would have beaten him.
+“Yes, Mayweather beat him.
+Yes, if they had fought in their primes, I think Floyd Mayweather would have beaten him.

 “But Floyd turned pro at 130.
 He won his first title at 130 – at junior lightweight.